forest-fire/firemodel/docs/using/review-of-objects.md

 ### Primary API Surface

-Before we move into the Advanced Topics section let's quickly review the primary tools we'll use while working with **FireModel**:
+Before we move into the Advanced Topics section let's quickly review the primary tools we'll use while working with **Firemodel**:

 1.  `Record` - gives us access and tools to work on a singular model
 2.  `List` - let's us retrieve and work with lists of records (or a particular type)